aineko-m/iveeCore/README.md

 If everything is fine, you should see IDs of items and regions for which price and history market data is being updated as it comes in.
 Ctrl+C to cancel.
 You'll want to setup this script to run in the background to have up-to-date market data available in iveeCore at all times.
 The EMDR client tends to become zombified if it doesn't receive data for a while so occasionally you'll have to kill the existing process and restart it. restart_emdr.sh is a bash script that does this.
 You can set up a cronjob to run it on a hourly basis, for instance.
 The job needs to run under a user with the necessary rights, but not root!

 During the first few days of market data collection the load on the DB will be higher, especially if multiple regions are tracked, due to the large number of inserts for the market history of items.
-By default, the EMDR client only tracks "The Forge" market region.
-This can be changed in iveeCoreExtensions/MyDefaults.php.
+By default, the EMDR client only tracks "The Forge", "Sinq Laison", "Domain" and "Metropolis" market regions.
+This can be changed in Config.php, also at runtime.

 Note that EMDR relays can change, so visit https://eve-market-data-relay.readthedocs.org/en/latest/access.html and pick the one nearest to you and change iveeCore/Config.php accordingly.